 Build a Signup Page

 New subscribers should be collected on a signup page.
-Email addresses will be added to the Sailthru List that you designate, and any personal data (variables) you collect will be added to individual user profiles.
+Email addresses will be added to the Sailthru List that you designate, and any personal data you collect will be added to individual user profiles as custom fields.

 - An input tag with

-- A ‘submit’ button is required to save user data
+- A ‘submit‘ button must be used to save user data.

 - You may use nested variables on an input.
 For example: